-(4) The aggregate amount of compensation by way of perquisites or other personal benefits or property under this column paid to the Named Executive Officers does not exceed the lesser of \$50,000 or 10% of the total annual salary for the applicable financial year.
+&lt;sup>3 The aggregate amount of compensation by way of perquisites or other personal benefits or property under this column paid to the Named Executive Officers does not exceed the lesser of \$50,000 or 10% of the total annual salary for the applicable financial year.
 The Company's perquisite plan for senior officers includes an automobile lease, financial counselling and club membership.

-(5) For all Named Executive Officers, except Messrs.
-Kayne and Nicholl, these amounts may include flexible pension allocations, medical and life insurance benefits and other minor items not included in the perquisite plan.
+&lt;sup>4 For all Named Executive Officers, except Messrs.
+Kayne, Elliott and Nicholl, these amounts may include flexible pension allocations, medical and life insurance benefits and other items not included in the perquisite plan.

-(6) Compensation for Mr. Kayne is paid by Canfor under an arrangement whereby 25% (\$613,547.50) of his total compensation is paid by the Company.
-Compensation for Mr. Nicholl is paid by Canfor under an arrangement whereby 50% (\$1,072,851.00) of his total compensation is paid by the Company.
+&lt;sup>5 Compensation for 2021 for each of Messrs.
+Kayne, Elliott and Pankratz is paid by Canfor under an arrangement whereby 25% (\$1,001,915) for Mr. Kayne's, 25% (\$427,570) of Mr. Elliott's and 25% (\$473,562) of Mr. Pankratz's total compensation is paid by the Company, in a manner consistent with 2020 and 2019.
+Compensation for 2021 for Mr. Nicholl is paid by Canfor under an arrangement whereby 50% (\$993,017) of his total compensation is paid by the Company in a manner consistent with 2020 and 2019.
 Messrs.
-Kayne and Nicholl participate in the Canfor Corporation's Senior Executive Performance Bonus Plan and they are not members in the Company's SMIP, PBP or PSIP.
+Kayne, Elliott, Nicholl and Pankratz participate in Canfor's Executive Short-Term Incentive Plan, do not participate in the Company's Exec-STIP and did not participate in any of the Prior Plans prior to the adoption of the Company's Exec-STIP in 2021.